axibase/axibase-collector-docs/installation-on-docker.md

 **Name** | **Required** | **Description**
 ----- | ----- | -----
 `--detach` | Yes | Run container in background and print container id.
-`--publish-all` | No | Publish exposed https port (9443) to a random port.
+`--publish-all` | No | Publish exposed https port (`9443`) to a random port.
 `--restart` | No | Auto-restart policy. **Not supported in all Docker Engine versions.**
 `--name` | No | Assign a host-unique name to the container.

-To bind theCollectorto a particular port instead of a random one, replace `--publish-all` with `--publish 10443:9443`, where the first number indicates an available port on the Docker host.
+To bind the Collector to a particular port instead of a random one, replace `--publish-all` with `--publish 10443:9443`, where the first number indicates an available port on the Docker host.

 ## Environment Variables